markpbaggett/tamu-cookbook/docs/source/contents/0002_philosophy.rst

 II.
 Adhere to "rdfs:domain" and "rdfs:range" Properties
 =======================================================

-When adopting predicates and models for work and file types, we adhere to rules set forth in :code:`rdfs:domain` and :code:`rdfs:range` properties.
+When adopting predicates and classes for work and file types, we adhere to rules set forth in :code:`rdfs:domain` and :code:`rdfs:range` properties.

-:code:`rdfs:domain`, or `<https:>`_, is a property in RDF Schema (RDFS) that specifies the class (or classes) of resources to which a particular property can apply.
+:code:`rdfs:domain` is a property in RDF Schema (RDFS) that specifies the class (or classes) of resources to which a particular property can apply.
 In other words, it defines the type of the subject that can use the specified property.
 When you define a property and associate it with a particular domain, you are saying that if this property is used, the subject of the statement must be an instance of the class specified by :code:`rdfs:domain`.